Lightstreamer/Lightstreamer-example-StockList-client-dotnet/README.md

 * Properties/*
 * Images/*

+To recompile the provided source, you just need to create a project for a Windows Application target, then include the source and include references to the .NET Client API for Lightstreamer binaries files DotNetClient_N2.dll and DotNetClient_N2.pdb from the [Lightstreamer 5 Colosseo distribution](http://www.lightstreamer.com/download) (DOCS-SDKs/sdk_adapter_dotnet/lib/ folder).

 Once you have generated the Demo Client binaries (DotNetClientDemo_N2.exe) you should create a deploy folder, let's call it "Deployment", and copy the binaries here.
-Then get the .NET Client API for Lightstreamer binaries files (DotNetClient_N2.dll, DotNetClient_N2.pdb) from the [Lightstreamer 5 Colosseo distribution](http://www.lightstreamer.com/download) and put them in the "Deployment" folder.
+Then get the .NET Client API for Lightstreamer binaries files (see above) and put them in the "Deployment" folder.
 Now you can prepare a  DotNetClient.bat launch script such this:
 ```cmd
 @echo off